SUMMARY

 Flourishing Together

-To our surprise, few people recognised that the pattern was supposed to be a koru representing the “land of the long white cloud” and that the overall layout was supposed to represent a landscape.
+To our surprise, very few people recognised that overall layout was supposed to be a landscape where the white pattern is a koru representing the “land of the long white cloud”.

 Land of the Long White Cloud (green)